 and call up loco 3,

-perform start up by press F3 to start loco.
+perform start-up by pressing F3 to start loco.

 F7 to cycle thru 9 volume levels